k20302040/probabilistic-systems-lab/README.md

-I’m going to treat this repo like a long-term research journal.
+I’m going to treat this repository like a long-term research journal.

 Everything I do and learn will be documented here, including: